PdxCodeGuild/Full-Stack-Day-Class/notes/job-negotiation.md

 * Other Benefits (opt out of employer health insurance and buy your own, etc.)

 Negotiate all of these things to get what you want.

+Also realize that you can re-negotiate these things once you've been working for a while.
+I know folks who have re-negotiated to working from home one day a week.
+Remember, it is much more expensive and uncertain for them to lose you, hire someone new, and train them, over keeping you at a lower productivity.